philipturner/transimpedance-amplifier/README.md

 | Vishay D/CRCW e3 | 0805      | 66.7	fF | 81.1 fF |
 | TE               | 0805      | 61.4	fF | 77.9 fF |

-The Vishay data predicts ~74 pF, double the simulation result.
+The Vishay data predicts ~74 fF, double the simulation result.

 <b>Option 1:</b> Continue trying things in the simulator, to raise the lower bound for capacitance with an 0603 case size.
 This single parasitic value is the reason for the entire 2nd stage of the TIA.
 If the cutoff frequency is ~13 kHz, the ADS8699 cannot facilitate tuning.